halseyhutch/msp_data_pipeline/readme.md

-"""This project contains files that read, load, and update information for the HHS weekly data files and Hospital quality files.
-For the Hospital quality, the files can be ran with 'python filename.py date datafile.csv', and for the HHS weekly data files using 'python load-hhs.py 2022-01-04-hhs-data.csv'."""
+This project contains files that read, load, and update information for the HHS weekly data files and Hospital quality files.
+For the Hospital quality, the files can be ran with 'python load_quality.py date datafile.csv', and for the HHS weekly data files using 'python load-hhs.py datafile.csv'.

 Folder Sql: Store insert and update sql commands for all three tables (hospitals, hospital_beds, hospital_quality).